grobbles/linux-logging-daemon/ReadMe.md

 ## Description

-This a simple linux daemon with the following functions:

--   this daemon create a own log file in /var/log/"DaemonName"
--   read the configration from /etc/"DaemonName"/"DaemonName".conf
--   the daemon start automaticlley with systemd
+This is a logging server for Linux..
+The clients can be connected to the server about ips socket file.
+All log message come in the Client log file under the path : /var/log/loggingServer.
+This path can you change with the loggingDeamon.config file in the /etc/loggingServer

 ## Needed tools